 Is Having My Baby in The United States Legal?

-In an increasingly interconnected world, parents are exploring international medical care options for childbirth.
-One avenue that has gained prominence in recent years is maternity-related medical tourism in the United States.
-Doctores Para Ti, an obstetrics and gynecology clinic in El Paso, Texas, provides obstetric medical care to international patients who enter the United States legally.
+In an increasingly interconnected world, families are exploring international healthcare options for maternity care.
+One option available to some families is traveling to the United States to receive private obstetric care during pregnancy and childbirth.
+Doctores Para Ti, an OB-GYN medical group based in El Paso, Texas, provides private obstetric care to self-pay patients, including U.S. citizens, lawful permanent residents, and international patients who enter the United States legally.
 This page provides general information about birthright citizenship and the legal considerations surrounding childbirth in the United States.

 Understanding Birthright Citizenship

 Birthright citizenship is a legal concept that grants automatic citizenship to individuals born within the territorial confines of a particular country.
 The United States is one such nation that practices birthright citizenship,[1] and under current law children born on U.S. soil acquire citizenship at birth, regardless of their parents’ citizenship or legal status.[2]
-This principle is enshrined in the 14th Amendment of the US Constitution,[3] “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside,”[4][5] It’s important to understand that the Constitution stands as the highest law of the land, meaning no laws can override it.
-This principle is often referred to as the Supremacy Clause.
+This principle is enshrined in the 14th Amendment of the US Constitution,[3] which states, “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside,”[4][5] It is important to understand that the Constitution is the supreme law of the land, meaning no ordinary law may override its constitutional provisions.
+This principle is commonly known as the Supremacy Clause.

 Our Prices